#ABOUT Year 2 in L'Aquila;

 Aims:

-Knowledge of mathematical methods that are widely used by researchers in the area of Applied Mathematics, as Sobolev Spaces, distributions.
-Application of this knowledge to a variety of topics, including the basic equations of mathematical physics and some current research topics about linear and nonlinear partial differential equations.
+The course aims at providing advanced mathematical notions used in the field of (applied) mathematical analysis and their applications to a variety of topics, including the basic equations of mathematical physics and some current research topics about linear and nonlinear partial differential equations.

 Content:

-• Sobolev spaces.
+Sobolev spaces.
 Definition of weak derivatives and his motivation.
 Sobolev spaces Wk,p(Ω) and their properties.
 Interior and global approximation by smooth functions.
 Extensions.
 Traces.
-Embeddings theorems: Gagliardo–Nirenberg–Sobolev inequality and embedding theorem for p n.
-Sobolev in- equalities in the general case.
+Embeddings theorems: Gagliardo–Nirenberg–Sobolev inequality and embedding theorem for p < n.
+Hölder spaces.
+Morrey inequality.
+Embedding theorem for p > n.
+Sobolev inequalities in the general case.
 Compact embeddings: Rellich–Kondrachov theorem, Poincaré inequalities.
 Embedding theorem for p = n.
-Characterization of the dual space H−1.;
+Characterization of the dual space H-1.

 First order nonlinear hyperbolic equations.
 Scalar conservation laws: derivation, examples.
 Weak solutions, Rankine-Hugoniot conditions, entropy conditions.
 L1 stability, uniqueness and comparison for weak entropy solutions.
 Convergence of the vanishing viscosity and existence of the weak, entropy solution.
 Riemann problem.